ActiveBrainAtlas2/cell_extractor/README.md

     ```
 3. Set up the virtual environment.

     a.
-Configure the path for virtual environment in `configure_env.sh`
+Edit the path for virtual environment in [configure_env.sh](https://github.com/ActiveBrainAtlas2/cell_extractor/blob/main/configure_env.sh)
     ```bash
     # Directory to create virtual environment
-    export venv='Cell extraction working Directory'
+    export venv=~/Github/venv/ # CHANGE TO YOUR DIRECTORY
     ```
     Note: The working directory should be out of the project directory to avoid uploading them to Github.